 Graduate programs lead to the Doctor of Education (Ed.D.) in Educational Administration and Supervision, Doctor of Philosophy (Ph.D.) in Health Psychology, Master of Arts (M.A.), Master of Science (M.S.) or Master of Education (M.Ed.) degree.
 The M.A. degree is conferred when the major is in Economics or Media Management.
 The M.S. degree is conferred in all other majors that also include the preparation of a thesis.
 The M.Ed. degree is conferred in those professional teacher education programs which include an Action Research Project.

-MASTER OF ARTS, MASTER OF SCIENCE AND MASTER OF EDUCATION
+MASTER OF ARTS, MASTER OF SCIENCE AND MASTER OF EDUCATION, MASTER OF INTERDISCIPLINARY STUDIES

-Each program determines general requirements for the Master of Arts, Master of Science, and Master of Education degrees.
+Each program determines general requirements for the Master of Arts, Master of Science, Master of Education, and Master of Interdisciplinary Studies

 DOCTORAL PROGRAMS